-Creamy, easy homemade fudge made right in your crock pot!
+Creamy, easy homemade Slow Cooker Fudge made right in your crock pot!
 Top it with coarse sea salt for extra richness and elegance!

 My wedding was…. well, long.
 Not the actual wedding, but the wedding day was really really long.
 Fantastic!
 But long.
 I just remember standing in our reception line and thinking “all I want to do right now is sleep and if I have to hug another stranger….”.